dreamcatcher-tech/network/Inbox/2024-03-30 0930 better locking.md

 Preparing is used to detect duplicate messages asking for a clone ?
 Or we can just use the HEAD being available as check for active ?
 At least this is an isolated timing problem.
+Have a separate flag that indicates cloning is occuring ? could all the writes be done atomically ?
+Use a broadcast channel to know if the clone op is active or not before taking over it ?
+Do 2PC style with timeouts for this edge case.
+Atomically create the repo
+Then pull in all the objects
+Only when done, update the head ref, so long as it is still the same Make a temp branch, used for cloning, for atomic locking ?
 ## Pooling
 pierce and interchain.
 Pierce should watch for head updates, figure out what changed, get prior commits if it missed them, then check the io file to know when its jobs were done.